RanaTalha04/Student-Performance-Classification/README.md

   - Trying advanced imbalance techniques like **ADASYN**
   - Using ensemble methods or cost-sensitive learning

-> ⚠️ **Conclusion:** This model should not be used as the sole decision tool for predicting student performance, especially for students at risk of failing.
+> ⚠️ **Conclusion:** This model should not be used as the decision tool for predicting student performance, especially for students at risk of failing.

 ## Usage